Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 The node-red node is highly customizable inside the editor by choosing and combining several components either as a widget or a popup window.

-**breaking change: Since 0.1.2 the popup size is determined by a grid selector instead of percentage of group width.
+**breaking change: Since 0.1.2 the popup size is determined by an own selector instead of percentage of group width.
 You might update your config!** This provides better control over the size of the modal widget independent of the widget size.

 For latest Updates see the change log in the end of this document.